mieweb/docs/content/rapid-deployment/review-sessions/review-session-injury-care.md

 Standard functionality includes:

 * Several possible case types and applicable data fields – Injury (OSHA Standard), Injury (Non-OSHA Standard), Hospital, Absence management, MSEA, and Medical Surveillance.
-* Integrated workflows allowing employees to self-report via an employee/patient portal, with task notifications designed to alert staff of new cases/incidents needing reviewed and validated.
+* Integrated workflows allowing employees to self-report via an employee/patient portal, with task notifications designed to alert staff of new cases/incidents needing to be reviewed and validated.
+    * Make Case from an incident reported via the employee portal (if applicable)
+    * Scheduled job- auto case creation If applicable)
 * Pre-loaded forms with data overlay:
     * OSHA Form 301, configured with an overlay of employee incident data
     * State-specific Doctor's First Report of Injury